RescueSocial/Victims_Cases_Film-Music-Arts/Cases Documentation-Filings/README.md

 argument, logic-related impediments and fallacies, elements of cogent reasoning, as well as the methods for recognizing and analyzing argumentative rhetoric and extended arguments.
 A special emphasis will be on the practical application of the aforementioned elements to interpersonal communication and issues via readings and film viewings.<br>
-- Logic and Contemporary Rhetoric: The Use of Reason in Everyday Life (2011 version has cameras on the cover) - Full Book: https://archive.org/details/logiccontemporar0000kaha_b2b5/mode/2up
+- Logic and Contemporary Rhetoric: The Use of Reason in Everyday Life (2011 version has cameras on the cover)<br>Full Book: https://archive.org/details/logiccontemporar0000kaha_b2b5/mode/2up